elastic/integrations/packages/azure_logs/docs/README.md

-# Custom Azure Logs Input
+# Custom Azure Logs

-The Custom Azure Logs Input integration collects logs from Azure Event Hub.
+The Custom Azure Logs integration collects logs from Azure Event Hub.

 Use the integration to collect logs from: